The gift of a calm mind

 When you have the power to become silent inside at will, you find the ability to enjoy the serenity.

-Take a moment during this holiday season and seek a calm environment, like wild nature.
+Take a moment during this holiday season and seek a calm environment, like the wild nature.
 Go there and experience silence.
-Let it restore your wellbeing.
+Let it restore your inner wellness.
 It doesn't cost a thing besides your own willingness to surrender to silence and enjoy its beauty!

 We need more calm homes and offices, it is the inner calmness that allows us to be well and thrive!

-It is inner calmness and the ability to use awareness that allows to notice where our focus is. ... and if our focus is influenced by outside events, a calm mind firmly restores it without giving in to inner reactivity.
+It is inner calmness and the ability to use awareness that allows you to notice where your focus is. ... and if your focus is influenced by outside events, a calm mind firmly restores it without giving in to inner reactivity.

-Our constant reactivity within our mind leads to stress and from there to burnout as we so often forget to enjoy a silent pause.
+Our constant reactivity within our minds leads to stress and, from there, slowly first to burnout and then often depression, as we so often forget to enjoy a silent pause.
 During free time or a holiday, don't seek constant action.
 Take time for a silent pause.
 Prolong such a pause.

-In nature, silence always is, it is you who need to pause for it.
-Similarly, you need to pause processes within your mind and become present, this enables you to notice silence within you.
+In nature, silence always is; it is you who needs to pause for it.
+Similarly, you need to pause processes within your mind and become present; this enables you to notice silence within you.

 Silence tolerates noise; it knows it isn't the noise.
 The noise never corrupts or spoils silence.
 However, constant noise tends to corrupt your mind.
 Unless you have trained it to tolerate and deal with noise and stay serene.